amirouche/django-images/README.md

 In the view you have to:

-- Use `django_images.forms.ImageForm(specs, post, files)` to validate images. `ImageForm` will make sure that the image can be resized by *python-image-resize* and saved as the given proxy `Image` model.
+- Use `django_images.forms.ImageForm(ImageProxyModel, post, files)` to validate images. `ImageForm` will make sure that the image can be resized by *python-image-resize* and saved as the given proxy `Image` model.

 - Use `Image.create(image, name)` to save it with the proxy model you want the image to be associated with, in this case it's `BackgroundImage.create` that must be called.